superdan-t/RickRoller/README.md

 Runs on an Arduino Leonardo, which can pretend to be a keyboard.
 HC-05 Bluetooth module connected to Serial1.
 MIT crAPP Inventor 2 app will connect to said bluetooth module and issue the typing commands.

+### Note from the Future

+Reading this because you are snooping on my GitHub repos?
+In retrospect, this could've been done with just Chrome Remote Desktop in my case, but this was more fun to create because it works on any Windows computer.
+I was afraid that people would see the mouse moving with Chrome Remote Desktop, so went with this instead.
+The code in this project isn't anything impressive, and perhaps the story would be more interesting if you were there when it happened.

 # The Plan
 1. Plug this into the back of the journalism computer and log on with my admin account.
 2. Install Chrome Remote Desktop (backup plan)